Camp Rainbow & Rainbow Kids

 Camp Rainbow is an annual summer camp for patients of Phoenix Children’s who have, or have had cancer or a chronic blood disorder.
 Every year, campers have the opportunity to enjoy fun and meaningful experiences with others in a supportive environment full of exciting activities.
 Camp Rainbow offers these kids and their families the opportunity to establish friendships and have fun.

 Camp Rainbow is held for one week every summer.
-The camp session includes activities such as horseback riding, zip line and rock wall, arts and crafts, canoeing, fishing, swimming, archery and much more.
+The camp session includes activities such as zip line and rock wall, arts and crafts, canoeing, fishing, swimming, archery and much more.
 Camp Rainbow welcomes patients of Phoenix Children's Center for Cancer and Blood Disorders who are ages 7-17.
 Campers are grouped in cabins based on age and gender.

 Camp Rainbow has a Young Adult Leadership Program (YALP) for campers who are heading into their senior year of high school.
 YALPers learn leadership, organization, and programming skills.
 A successful YALPer can go on to be a valuable camp staff member for years to come.